revilowaldow/BITC/Sessions/2025/11 30 - Session 56.md

 Went with Evangeline to Barbakan last time
 Personal bodyguard/accomplice of evangeline

-Nemos arrived a week ago from Barbakan
+Nemos arrived a week ago from Barbakan, very little correspondence